nio-ono/zin/README.md

 ### Rationale Behind Server Mechanics:

-- **Avoiding Surprises**: Incremental rebuilds are the default, but `zin clean` is available when you need a fresh publish directory.
+- **Avoiding Surprises**: Incremental rebuilds are the default, but `satsuma clean` is available when you need a fresh publish directory.

 - **Speed and Efficiency**: Instant updates and live reloading eliminate the manual refresh chore, accelerating the development process.